 Accelerated Master's Programs Overview

 Students admitted to an accelerated master’s degree program have the opportunity to complete both degrees in a reduced amount of time, and at a reduced cost.
-If accepted, students will be able to earn a BA or BS in psychology and an MA in psychology with a concentration in cognitive and behavorial neuroscience after satisfactory completion of 146 credits.
+If accepted, students will be able to earn a BA or BS in their chosen major and an MA in psychology with a concentration in cognitive and behavioral neuroscience after satisfactory completion of 146 credits.